 - employees and employers in sectors that fall under federal employment law jurisdiction, such as airlines, banks, the federal civil service, post offices, radio and television stations and inter-provincial railways

-- individuals performing work under a program approved by a college of applied arts and technology or university
+- individuals working under a program approved by a college of applied arts and technology or university

-- individuals performing work under a program that is approved by a private career college registered under the Private Career Colleges Act, 2005
+- individuals working under a program that is approved by a career college registered under the Ontario Career Colleges Act, 2005

 - people who do community participation under the Ontario Works Act, 1997

 - police officers (except for the lie detectors provisions of the ESA, which do apply)